-Merger Control Comparative Guide - - China
+Merger Control Comparative Guide

 - Third-party objections: Even under the simplified procedure, third parties can object to a merger, leading to a more in-depth review process.
 Be prepared for the possibility of objections and have a strategy in place to address them.

-- Complexity of high-profile cases: High-profile mergers or those involving cutting-edge technology can attract increased scrutiny and raise more complex regulatory issues.
+- Complexity of high-profile cases: High-profile mergers or those involving cutting-edge technology can attract heightened scrutiny and raise more complex regulatory issues.
 These cases may require additional time and resources for clearance.

 - China-specific requirements: Chinese authorities may impose unique conditions or remedies that are specific to China's interests.
 Understanding and addressing these requirements is crucial.